California Alcohol Addiction Rehab Centers

-Where Can I Find Alcohol Addiction Treatment Centers in California?
+Where to find the Best Alcohol Addiction Treatment Centers in California?

-If you or your loved one is struggling with alcoholism, you may wonder where to turn for help.
-Luckily, if you are seeking help within California, there 1,311 facilities available statewide that treat substance addictions of any kind and 895 specifically-designated for alcohol addiction only.1
+If you or your loved one is struggling with alcoholism, you may wonder where to find a top rehab treatment provider near you.
+Luckily, if you are seeking help in or near California, there are 1,311 inpatient and outpatient rehab centers available statewide that treat substance addictions of any kind and 895 specifically-designated to support with the recovery from alcohol addiction.1

 Of those, 921 are outpatient facilities, 490 are residential (non-hospital), and 29 are inpatient treatment centers.1 A majority of these facilities are located in Southern California and in larger cities such as Los Angeles, San Francisco, and San Diego.